Chengguan District is municipal district and seat of of Lhasa City, it is 31 kilometers from north to south and 28 kilometers from east to west.

-Chengguan District is located in the middle reaches of the Lhasa River, a tributary of the Yarlung Tsangbo River, with an altitude of 3650 meters and an area of 523 square kilometers.
-It is one of the highest cities in the world.
-The annual sunshine hours are more than 3000 hours, therefore it is called “Sunlight City”.
+Chengguan District is located in the middle reaches of Lhasa River, a tributary of Yarlung Tsangbo River, with an altitude of 3650 meters and an area of 523 square kilometers.
+It is one of the highest cities in China.
+Since the annual sunshine hours are more than 3000 hours, therefore it is called “Sunlight City“.

 Most popular sites

-Potala Palace, built in the 7th century, was built by the Tibetan King Songtsen Gampo for the Tang Dynasty Princess Wencheng who married him.
+Potala Palace, built in 7th century, was built by Tibetan King Songtsen Gampo for Tang Dynasty’s Princess Wencheng who married him.
 Potala Palace is located in the center of Lhasa.
 Its highest point is 3,767 meters above sea level.
-It is also the highest ancient palace in the world.
-From the entrance to the top of the Palace, there are more than 900 stone steps.
+It is also the highest ancient palace in China.
+From entrance to the top of the Palace, there are more than 900 stone steps.

-Jokhang Temple was built in the heyday of the Tubo kingdom in the 7th century.
+Jokhang Temple was built in the heyday of Tubo kingdom in 7th century.
 It is the most splendid Tubo building in Tibet and the oldest civil-wood structure in Tibet, creating a Tibetan-style flat-style monastry layout.
-Jokhang Temple combines the architectural styles of Tibet, Tang dynasty, Nepal, and India, and it has become a classical model of Tibetan religious architecture.
+Jokhang Temple combines the architectural styles of Tibet, mainland China, Nepal, and India, and it has become a classical model of Tibetan religious architecture.

-Norbulingka, located in the western outskirts of Lhasa, it was built in the 18th century.
+Norbulingka, located in western outskirts of Lhasa, it was built in 18th century.
 The building is mainly composed of Gesang Pozhang, Golden Pozhang, and Daden Mingjiu Pozhang.
-It has 374 rooms and it is the largest man-made garden in Tibet.
-The best garden with the most historical sites.
+It has 374 rooms and it is the largest man-made garden and the best garden with the most historical sites in Tibet

 Geography and climate